RichKelsey/KV6002website/docs/postAnalytics.js.md

 ### Return Values

-This function returns a boolean representing whether or not analyttics is ready.
+This function returns a boolean representing whether or not analytics is ready.

 ## Analytics.update